High levels of arsenic and cadmium found in rice sold in stores across U.S., report finds

 "No such limit exists for rice itself — the bags and boxes of rice served at family meals — despite it being widely consumed by infants and toddlers," the authors note.

-Overall, the levels of total heavy metals, including cadmium, lead and mercury, ranged, on average, from 63 ppb to 188 pbb among the rice samples — though some samples exceeded 240 ppb, for example.
+Overall, the levels of total heavy metals, including inorganic arsenic, cadmium, lead and mercury, ranged on average from 63 ppb to 188 pbb among the rice samples — though one sample exceeded 240 ppb, for example.

+The group also tested 66 samples of other grains, including quinoa, barley and couscous, and found they had much lower levels of toxic heavy metals.

-The report tested 105 different brands, including Trader Joe's, Ben's and Goya, from 20 metro areas across the country, from New York City to Los Angeles and Miami.
+The rice and grain samples included 105 different brands, including Trader Joe's, Ben's and Goya, from 20 metro areas across the country, from New York City to Los Angeles and Miami.
 Of the four toxic heavy metals found, arsenic was found at the highest levels and cadmium was second.
 Lead and mercury were found at the lowest levels.

+The organization also found some types of rice had higher levels of heavy metals and elements than others.
+White rice grown in California, jasmine rice from Thailand and basmati rice from India had lower levels than brown rice, white rice grown in the Southeast U.S. and arborio rice (risotto) from Italy.

 In an emailed statement to CBS News, the USA Rice Federation said Thursday, "We know that arsenic in food is alarming for many consumers and that you may have questions.
 And while we do not agree that there is a public health safety issue as a result of trace amounts of arsenic in rice, we will continue to work with the U.S. Food and Drug Administration to ensure the U.S. rice supply meets any threshold established."